Multiple points on the boundaries of Brownian loop-soup clusters: Up-to-constants estimates

-where $\Gc_{s,r}$ is the sigma-algebra generated by the quadruple Moreover, by Lemma~\ref{lem:last-exit-uniform}, the law of the quadruple has a density with respect to the law of $(x_1,x_2,y_1,y_2)$ which is uniformly bounded away from $0$ and $\infty$, where $x_1$ and $x_2$ (resp. $y_1$ and $y_2$) are uniformly distributed on $\Cc_{s}$ (resp. $\Cc_{s+1}$) and they are all independent.
-By the Markov property of the Brownian motion and restriction property of the Brownian loop soup, we know that
+Write $\Ub_s$ for the law of the quadruple $(X_1,X_2,X'_1,X'_2)$ with $X_1$ and $X_2$ (resp. $X'_1$ and $X'_2$) independently uniformly distributed on $\Cc_{s}$ (resp. $\Cc_{s+1}$).
+By Lemma~\ref{lem:last-exit-uniform}, the law of the quadruple \eqref{eq:quad} has a density with respect to $\Ub_s$ which is uniformly and universally bounded away from $0$ and $\infty$, hence

+Here we slightly abuse $\Ub_s$ as the law of the quadruple in \eqref{eq:quad}.
+In a similar fashion,